-Feisty, stubborn, characterful, tireless ratters - the Jack Russell has legions of fans.
+Brave, opinionated, energetic and a superb ratter - the Jack Russell isn't short of fans.
 But is that Jack Russell actually a Parson Russell?
-They may look similar but there are big differences.
-Tony Jackson explains
+They look similar but in fact they are different dogs.
+Tony Jackson explains why.

 The origins of the Jack Russell terrier

-It seems that Russell put Trump to a black-and-tan terrier from the Duke of Beaufort’s hunt and continued to use many different crosses of white terriers to produce what, to his way of thinking, was the perfect terrier to be used in association with a pack of foxhounds.
-He required a terrier capable of running with hounds, or being there when they marked to ground, of facing a fox underground and, by nipping and barking, forcing it to bolt unharmed.
-A hard dog that killed underground was of no use.
+Russell is believed to have put Trump to a black-and-tan terrier from the Duke of Beaufort’s hunt.
+He continued to use many different crosses of white terriers to produce the perfect terrier to be used alongside a pack of foxhounds.
+What was required was a terrier capable of running with hounds, facing a fox underground and, by nipping and barking, forcing it to bolt unharmed.

-So what exactly is a real Jack Russell terrier?
-I asked Eddie Chapman, renowned in the hunting and working terrier world for his expertise.
+Eddie Chapman is renowned in the hunting and working terrier world for his expertise.
 He has owned, bred and worked hundreds of terriers and says he still has three lines of terriers that can be traced back to the Parson Russell line.

 “The real Jack Russell must have a shallow, narrow chest similar in size to that of a vixen,” Eddie Chapman said.
 “Most working Jack Russells are 12in and under in height.
 Above that height means that they are restricted to where they can work.
-The dog should weigh a pound to an inch.”
+A Jack Russell should weigh a pound to an inch.”

 The Parson Russell

 The distinctive fox terrier type bred by Parson Russell was adopted in 1894 by the hunting enthusiast Arthur Heinemann for work with his Devon and Somerset Badger Club.
-The association was re-named the Parson Jack Russell Club, but was to be disbanded just before World War II.
-It is likely that bull terrier blood was introduced to the stock to create a harder type of animal and this may have resulted in shorted-legged terriers.
+It is likely that bull terrier blood was introduced to the stock to create a harder type of animal.
+This may have resulted in shorter-legged terriers.

 In January 1990 the Parson Jack Russell Terrier was officially recognised by the Kennel Club and in 1999 the title was changed to Parson Russell Terrier.
-The breed or type was officially recognised by the Kennel Club, a move opposed by the JRCGB.
-The secretary of the Kennel Club, Caroline Kisko, claimed that “by recognising the Jack Russell as an official breed we can help cement its heritage and protect its future”, a claim hotly disputed by protagonists of working Jack Russell terriers.
+The breed or type was officially recognised by the Kennel Club.

 Parson Russell characteristics

-- The Parson Russell terrier is bred for showing, not working.
+- A Parson Russell terrier is bred for showing, not working.